JakeBernstein65/web_organizer/proposal/proposal.md

 - Role: Full stack developer, will be doing both back and front end work.
 Will be working a lot with Express and angular.js and Bootstrap, as well as some work with MongoDB and Node.js (created Timeline and helped create our application overiew and cost overiew)

 #####Lucas Meira
-- Courses:  Some past courses taken, cs 197u, cs197c,  cs 220, cs 230, cs 240, cs 187, math 233, math 235, math 131, math 132
+- Courses:  Some past courses taken, cs 197u, cs197c,  cs 220, cs 230, cs 240, cs 187, math 233, math 235, math 131, math 132, edu 210, nutrition 230
 - Role: Will be working primarily with the back end.
-Will use mostly MongoDB, Node.js, as well as a bit of Express (created table of contents and helped create cost analysis)
+Will use mostly MongoDB, Node.js, as well as a bit of Express

 #####Matthew Lydigsen
 - Courses:  Some past courses taken, cs 197u,  cs 220, cs 230, cs 240, cs 187, math 233, History 250
 - Role: Will be working primarily with the back end.
-Will use mostly MongoDB, Node.js, as well as a bit of Express (Helped create application overview and did preliminary research)
+Will use mostly MongoDB, Node.js, as well as a bit of Express

 #####Michael Markman
 - Courses:  Some past courses taken, cs 197u,  cs 220, cs 230, cs 240, cs 187, math 233,  math 131, math 132
 - Role: Full stack developer, will be doing both back and front end work.
-Will be working a lot with Express and angular.js and Bootstrap, as well as some work with MongoDB and Node.js (created Problem statement and helped to preliminary research)
+Will be working a lot with Express and angular.js and Bootstrap, as well as some work with MongoDB and Node.js

 #####Shaoxi Ma
 - Courses: Some past courses taken,  cs 220, cs 320, cs 240, cs 187, math 331,  psych 100
-- Role: Front End, will work primarily with creating the user interface and will use primarily Angular.js, Bootstrap, and some Node (Shaoxi helped do preliminary research and create the timeline)
+- Role: Front End, will work primarily with creating the user interface and will use primarily Angular.js, Bootstrap, and some Node

 #####Raymond Zhu
 - Courses:  Some past courses taken, cs 220, cs 250, cs 187, math 235,  chem 111
 - Role: Will be working primarily with the back end.
-Will use mostly MongoDB, Node.js, as well as a bit of Express (Helped create the table of contents and the Problem statement)
+Will use mostly MongoDB, Node.js, as well as a bit of Express

 ## Problem Statement